GoogleCloudPlatform/software-delivery-workshop/labs/cloud-deploy/README.md

 ### Review the release promotion

 1. Go to the [sample-app pipeline in the Google Cloud console](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/sample-app)
-2. Confirm a green outline on the left side of the Canary box which means that the release has been deployed to that environment.
+2. Confirm a green outline on the left side of the staging box which means that the release has been deployed to that environment.

 3. Verify the application is deployed correctly by creating a tunnel to it

 ```
-gcloud container clusters get-credentials canary --zone us-central1-b && kubectl port-forward --namespace default $(kubectl get pod --namespace default --selector="app=cloud-deploy-tutorial" --output jsonpath='{.items[0].metadata.name}') 8080:8080
+gcloud container clusters get-credentials staging --zone us-central1-b && kubectl port-forward --namespace default $(kubectl get pod --namespace default --selector="app=cloud-deploy-tutorial" --output jsonpath='{.items[0].metadata.name}') 8080:8080
 ```

 4. Click on the web preview icon in the upper right of the screen.